 Exercise and digestion can be mutually exclusive.
 When you exercise, your body isn’t using its energy for digestion.
 Instead, it slows any digestion currently taking place so it can divert as much blood as it can to feed your muscles and your lungs.

 If you’ve just eaten before exercising, you can experience gastrointestinal problems.
 Depending on the type of food you’ve eaten and the intensity of your exercise program, you may suffer from heartburn, abdominal pain, or even vomiting.
 (See below for pre-exercise eating tips).

 For example, consuming a complex meal high in fiber, protein, or fat before a high-intensity workout is not a good idea and may not end well.
 So if you only remember one thing from this article, remember that exercise time does not coincide with digestion time.

 That doesn’t mean you should give up exercising!
 A regular exercise regimen — along with a positive mental outlook and a healthy, high-fiber diet — are the building blocks of a healthy lifestyle.
 Exercise can even help treat constipation and promote healthy digestion!

 Over time, regular exercise can strengthen your digestive tract.
 If you’re fit, the amount of blood diverted from your digestive system decreases because the need is less urgent.
 Your muscles are more efficient when you’re in shape.

-Cautions When Exercising
+Caution When Exercising

 Give your body the proper time to digest before exercising.
 If you eat a meal heavy in proteins and fats, you may need two or three hours for digestion.
 Your blood sugar rises to help you digest.
-Wait for it to drop back to normal, so you can devote all your energy to your workout.
+Wait for it to drop back to normal so you can devote all your energy to your workout.